-75. BEREC understands that "categories of traffic" should be clearly distinguished from specialised services.
+75. BEREC understands that "categories of traffic" should be clearly distinguished from specialised services referred to in Guidelines 99 to 115.
 Article 3(5) clarifies that specialised services may be provided for optimisation reasons in order to meet requirements for a specific level of quality.
-On the other hand, the use of "categories of traffic" under Article 3(3) second subparagraph is permitted for the optimisation of the overall transmission quality (ref.
+On the other hand, the use of "categories of traffic" under Article 3(3) second subparagraph is permitted to contribute to the optimisation of the overall transmission quality (ref.
 Recital 9).